 USM arose from developments in a facility domain that, due to its extremely important role for the business, simply had to develop into a reliable support function: the processing of information (IT).
 Most organizations are so dependent on the processing of information that they sometimes hardly survive a limited disruption.
-The conditions in that IT domain simply had to lead to a thorough control of service management.
+The conditions in that IT domain simply had to lead to a thorough control over the management of services.

 The tension between, on the one hand, the desire to utilize all technological opportunities and, on the other hand, guaranteeing excellent support for the business, has led to very different results in terms of maturity, costs, customer satisfaction, continuity and, above all, complexity.
 Organizations that are primarily guided by that technology have deployed the finest applications, but often pay a high prize in terms of costs and complexity.
-Organizations that focus more on efficient support of the core business reduce that complexity and can limit their costs.
-The second group focuses more on principles than on practices.
+Organizations that focus more on efficient support of the core business with adequate information processing facilities, can reduce that complexity, improve the value delivered, and limit their costs.
+The second group focuses more on sustainable principles than on the ever-changing practices.

 With the increasing integration of IT and other facility functions, an easily controllable management system quickly becomes a decisive feature for successful integral support of the business.
 And that integration is the forefront of all organizations, in a world that is increasingly dominated by technological opportunities.
 Under such conditions, it is no longer justified not to be in control of those integrated support functions, especially if you have outsourced them to a large extent.
 The same applies to the relationships between organizations, in supply chains and networks: if those organizations do not cooperate effectively and efficiently, all kinds of problems arise with the joint result.
 Their interoperability has become a matter of live and death.
 This means that for supply chains and networks, too, the concept of integrated service delivery is crucial.